"Male, 40 years old, and anorexic"

 That was when my GP told me I was a borderline case for hospitalisation.
 I remember closing my eyes in shock – I had no idea things were that serious.
 I was admitted for treatment less than a week later.
 By that stage I had accepted that I couldn’t get better without professional medical help.
 I’ve been fed ever since through a nasogastric tube.
 For all I know, that one phone call to Beat might have saved my life.

 As a male in my early 40s, I’ve felt I had to work just that little bit harder for my suspicions that I had an eating disorder to be taken seriously.
-It may just be my imagination, but I have had to be pushy both in getting the referral process started and in ensuring that it kept moving – not with my GP (whose first reaction was that the problem was at least partly an eating disorder), but more generally with the many professionals I’ve encountered in my journey since.
+It may just be my imagination, but I have had to be quite assertive both in getting the referral process started and in ensuring that it kept moving – not with my GP (whose first reaction was that the problem was at least partly an eating disorder), but more generally with the many professionals I’ve encountered in my journey since.

 It’s different for boys